sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Table
 ---

-Use only with the Table methods:
+Use with the Table methods:

 - [Invoice](doc:invoice)
 - [Fixed Table](doc:fixed-table)